DeleteMemoryyy/RangeAnalysis/README.md

 ### Introduction

-This pacage provides a simple implementation  to MiniC program range analysis method.
+This package provides a simple implementation  to MiniC program range analysis method.

 All of the apporach is following this paper: [A Fast and Low-Overhead Technique to Secure Programs Against Integer Overflows](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6494996)